 Drinking is another common problem in Hidalgo County.
 According to the stats, the driving deaths involving alcohol are at 27.9 percent.
-The violent crimes rate in the region is 311.9 per 100,000 individuals, which is extremely high.
+The violent crime rate in the region is 311.9 per 100,000 individuals, which is extremely high.

 Hidalgo’s suicide rate is 5.5 to 12 per every 100,000 individuals.
-The rate is slightly lower than that of the United States’ average rate.
+The rate is slightly lower than that of the United States average rate.

 Factors That Contribute to Mission’s Mental Health Concerns

-Though mental illness can crop up in just about anyone at any time regardless of his or her socioeconomic status, race, ethnicity, gender or other identifying factors, there are several risk factors for mental illness in the Mission community.
+Though mental illness can crop up in just about anyone at any time regardless of his or her socioeconomic status, race, ethnicity, gender, or other identifying factors, there are several risk factors for mental illness in the Mission community.
 Some such factors include the following:

-- Integration: Nearly 30 percent of Mission’s residents are foreign born.
+- Integration: Nearly 30 percent of Mission’s residents are foreign-born.
 More than 80 percent either do not speak English or do not speak English as a first language.
-These residents may encounter difficulty communicating with others, finding employment or simply establishing relationships outside of the home.
+These residents may encounter difficulty communicating with others, finding employment, or simply establishing relationships outside of the home.

 - Poverty: Nearly a quarter of the Mission population lives in poverty and those that do not live in poverty make far less than the national average.
-Poverty is one of the greatest contributing factors of mental illness.
+Poverty is one of the greatest contributing factors to mental illness.

 - Substance Abuse: Substance abuse is a huge problem in the Southern part of Texas.
 Substance abuse can perpetuate existing mental health disorders and create disorders in minds in which mental illness is not present.